namake-taro/gnome-namakewm/README.md

 - **Independent Workspaces per Monitor**: Each monitor can display a different workspace simultaneously
 - **Workspace Swap**: When switching to a workspace already shown on another monitor, workspaces are swapped between monitors
+- **Per-Workspace Wallpapers**: Set different wallpapers for each workspace, with scaling and tiling options
 - **Workspace Indicator**: Shows current workspace number for each monitor in the top panel
 - **Popup Banner**: Brief notification when switching workspaces or displays
 - **Focus Management**: Automatically focuses windows under the pointer, with focus restoration on workspace switch